bobheadxi/bobheadxi.github.io/content/_posts/2019-11-8-appengine-branch-previews.md

   url: https://dev.to/bobheadxi/branch-previews-with-google-app-engine-and-github-actions-3pco
 ---

-> **⚠️ WARNING:** Please make sure you pin usages of `bobheadxi/deployments` to a specific version!
-The usage examples in this article may not be up to date - please see the Action usage docs for more details: [GitHub Deployments Action](https://github.com/marketplace/actions/github-deployments)

 When I started [working remotely part-time for Sumus](/experience/sumus), my role was primarily as a software developer on an investor portal they wanted to build.
 I wasn't starting from scratch - there was already a sizable codebase going, and a simple nonautomated deployment set up on